CheyenneMDavid/Just-Cakes/README.md

 2. **Open in Gitpod**: Start your Gitpod environment (or your chosen IDE) and open the cloned repository.
 3. **Install Dependencies**: Install the project dependencies by running `pip install -r requirements.txt` in the terminal.

-#### Database Setup with ElephantSQL
+#### Database Setup with Supabase

+Note: This project was originally deployed using ElephantSQL.
+Due to ElephantSQL being discontinued, the database is now hosted on Supabase with no changes to functionality.
+Follow Supabase’s setup guide instead of ElephantSQL if replicating this project.

-1. **Create a Database Instance**: Navigate to [ElephantSQL's documentation](https://www.elephantsql.com/docs/index.html) and create a new PostgreSQL database instance.
+Create a Database Instance: Navigate to [Supabase’s documentation](https://supabase.com/docs) and create a new PostgreSQL database instance.
 Follow the given instructions to set up the instance and obtain the connection URL.

 #### Setting Up Cloudinary for Media Management